sysres/Nine/README.md

 Nonix runs as processes in your operating system but actually, it's a full-featured operating system on its all.
 We emphasize a good programming environment rather than performance at this moment as Nonix could support a bare metal build in the future also.

+Nonix supports to run as a daemon/server or as graphical terminal.
+In the former case it could be deployed in the cloud running native or inside a container.
+In the latter, it could run hosted inside an electron app (chrome).

+## Nonix Server

+Nonix server runs compiled to WASM on top of a V8 javascript engine like NodeJS.
+Then it could run anywhere nodejs is supported.
+It has the same programming environment as the graphical interface but lacking some resources (graphical display, camera, mouse and so on).
+You could use the graphical terminal on your notebook but using resources from a server Nonix.

 ## Linux/MacOS/Windows Host

 Nonix runs on Linux, OSX and Windows as a Electron App (Chrome + nodejs + webassembly).